ansible/ansible/docs/docsite/rst/scenario_guides/guide_infoblox.rst

     PLAY RECAP ******************************************************************************************
     localhost                  : ok=5    changed=0    unreachable=0    failed=0

 The output above shows the host record for ``leaf01`` and ``leaf02`` that were retrieved by the ``nios`` lookup plugin.
 This playbook saves the information in variables that you can use in other playbooks.
 This allows you to use Infoblox as a single source of truth to gather and use information that changes dynamically.
-See `Ansible variables <http://docs.ansible.com/ansible/latest/playbooks_variables.html>`_ for more information on using Ansible variables.
+See :ref:`playbooks_variables` for more information on using Ansible variables.

-See the `nios lookup plugin examples <https://docs.ansible.com/ansible/latest/plugins/lookup/nios.html#examples>`_ for more data options that you can retrieve.
+See the :ref:`nios <nios_lookup>` examples for more data options that you can retrieve.

 You can access these playbooks at `Infoblox lookup playbooks <https://github.com/network-automation/infoblox_ansible/tree/master/lookup_playbooks>`_.